-How to Pick the Best Mortgage Lender
+How to Pick the Best Bank for Your Mortgage

 It used to be that a borrower just went to the nearest bank when he set out to pick the best mortgage lender.
 She tied up her horse and moseyed into the bank lobby.
 Business was often conducted on a handshake with a sole individual entrusted with the job of reviewing her assets and gauging her ability to repay the loan.